 We are often asked ‘what courses can mature students apply for’ – the answer is simple!
 You can apply for any course you like, but will have to note the eligibility criteria for those you are interested in to see if you need to do any further study first – please refer to ‘understanding entry requirements'.

-When you apply through UCAS, you will have up to five course choices.
-This could be five different courses at the same institution, or five institutions.
+When you apply through UCAS, you will have up to six course choices.
+This could be different courses at the same institution, or different institutions entirely.
 The choice is ultimately yours.

 Below are some hints and tips on things to consider when you’re choosing a university, as well as some links to some handy resources to help you choose the best place for you.